rpadovani/rpadovani.com/about.md

 permalink: /about/
 ---

-I'm Riccardo, student in Computer Science at University of Ferrara, Italy.
+I'm Riccardo, software developer.
+I love new challenges and to learn new things.
+I'm currently enrolled at Technische Universität München, studying Computer Science with a focus on Artificial Intelligence and Data Analysis.

-I'm an open source enthusiast, and in my free time I collaborate with Ubuntu Community.
-I think it is a very important project to spread free software in the world, on every type of device.
+I’m an open source enthusiast, and in my free time I collaborate with Ubuntu Community.
+I think it is a very important project to spread free software in the world, on every kind of device.

-At the moment I focus mainly on Ubuntu for Phones, but I contributed to a lot (maybe too many) different projects, with patches and bug reports.

-When I'm not busy with university or Ubuntu or work, I enjoy a beer with friends.
+When I’m not busy with university or Ubuntu or work, I enjoy a beer with friends.

+In 160 chars: Traveler, dreamer, Springsteen's fan, freedom's fanatic.
+I enjoy what's amazing in the world.

 You can find my curriculum [here][cv].